-Demystifying another PCR myth: Ultra-pure waterminipcr
+Demystifying another PCR myth: Ultra-pure water

 Myth: PCR always needs to be conducted in ultrapure PCR-grade water